IsaRamos/IsaRamos/README.md

 I am a psychologist, with a postgraduate degree in education.
 Currently, I work as a customer success assistant at a company specializing in game design courses.
 My current role has inspired me to start my studies in technology and programming.

-I have extensive experience as a scientific researcher and in applying the agile Scrum methodology.
+I have experience as a scientific researcher and in applying the agile Scrum methodology.

 I have a deep appreciation for narratives in various forms, including books, music, and movies.
 However, my primary hobby is gaming, which I adore!
 From digital games to tabletop RPG and board games.